 This is where you graduate from milk to meat!
 This forum will teach you about wraps, how to successfully get into a deal with no money down, and more.
 If you’re bootstrapping, this is the area that your knowledge will be most leveraged in your real estate pursuits.

-This is the place on BiggerPockets, where if you pay attention, you’ll learn how to analysis your deals and crunch your numbers correctly.
-You have the opportunity in this forum to post your numbers for potential deals and get direct feedback from experts in the field (pretty powerful stuff…)
+This is the place on BiggerPockets where if you pay attention, you’ll learn how to analyze your deals and crunch your numbers correctly.
+You have the opportunity in this forum to post your numbers for potential deals and get direct feedback from experts in the field (pretty powerful stuff).

 Here is the forum that will help guide you on how to set up the financial structure needed once you happen to make money in real estate.
 It’s important to learn these skills because if you do everything else right and end up squandering all the money you make, it’s all in vain!

-9. Decide which one of the following types of real estate strategies meet your goals and needs, and also follow the forum related to it:
+9. Decide which one of the following types of real estate strategies meet your goals and needs, then follow the forum related to it: